dayawansha/react-axios-interceptor/README.md

 Requirement:
 1. when the access token is expired, you need to get a new access token and update cookies or local storage or redux store with latest access token.
 2. when the refresh token is expired, you need to logout from the system.

+if you don't use an interceptor,  you have to handle the above requirement for each Axios (AJAX) calls.